 Paper envelopes were originally developed in China, where paper itself was invented prior to the second century BCE.
 Up until 1845, all envelopes were handmade, each individually cut to the appropriate shape out of a single rectangular sheet of paper.
 Makes you kind of impressed by the ol’ envelope doesn’t it?!
 In today’s digital world, the envelope is used less and less, but its functionality is hard to ignore.
-In honor of Valentine’s Day, which is just around the corner, we’ve created a clever, and very pretty, fabric envelope.
-It ties shut with a bow and can hold any number of magical missives.
+We created a clever, and very pretty, fabric envelope that ties shut with a bow and can hold any number of magical missives.
 Plus, it can be used over and over again, which makes it a green gift alternative.
 We tucked in a package of flower seeds along with a special card.
-You can download a bouquet of eight different full-color cards – each with a unique Valentine… or any time, sentiment.
+You can download a bouquet of eight different full-color cards – each with a unique sentiment.

 There’s a full pattern offered below as a free download.
 Simply assemble the two pieces and use it to cut one exterior, one lining, and one panel of interfacing.
 It doesn’t get much easier than that!

 We selected five different scraps from our own stash for the exterior panels of our five samples.
 They come from the Violette collection by Amy Butler for FreeSpirit Fabrics.
 It’s an older collection that has always been one of our favorites, so we’ve jealousy guarded these leftover cuts.
 But it was time to pull them out!
 Their saturated colors and intricate designs were perfect for this project.
 If you love the look as much as we do, check out the Round & Tufted Floor Cushion we also did with the collection; it’s a great example of how to mix and match bold fabrics into one gorgeous collage.